BOLAJISHOKANBI/alx-system_engineering-devops/0x00-shell_basics/README.md

 #7-movethatfile is a script that moves a file 'betty' into a folder 'my_first_directory' in the tmp directory
 #8-firstdelete  is a script that deletes a file 'betty' from a folder my_first_directory
 #9-firstdirdeletion is a script for deleting a folder 'my_first_directory'
+#10-back is a script which changes back to the previous directory